In this post, we will discuss what is Locomotive Boiler? And Its Definition, Parts, Working, Advantages, and Application of Locomotive Boiler.

 1. Fire hole

-The firebox is a type of a box in this the burning of the fuel takes place.
+The firebox is a type of box in which the burning of fuel takes place.

 The grate is a platform on which the solid fuel is kept and burnt.

 A fire brick arch is placed inclined over the grate.
 It prevents dust, ash, and burnt fuel particles from entering into the fire tubes.
 This arch provides a way for the hot exhaust gases to travel a definite path before entering the fire tubes of the boiler.

 5. Boiler Tubes

 They are the fire tubes through which the hot exhaust gases pass and exchange the heat with the surrounding water.

 According to its name, it is a box in which the smoke of the burnt fuel after passing through the fire tubes gets collected.
 From there it is exhausted in the environment by the chimney.